Audit Logs

 Accessing Audit Logs

-To access the audit logs:
+To access the system-wide audit log viewer:

 - Navigate to Admin in the top navigation bar